ctarrington/JavaScriptSamples/ag-grid-tree-table/README.md

 -[x] load from local storage
 -[x] factor out table
--[x] add a row from external action with no parents
+-[x] add a row from external action with no parents -[x] reorganize with DnD
+-[ ] DnD folder into folder
+-[ ] DnD folder out of folder
+-[ ] make DnD more obvious, show where it is going?
 -[ ] need to ensure unique name
 -[ ] don't show name twice on table?
+-[ ] add an empty group from context with parents preserved -[ ] add an empty group at top level
--[ ] add a row from external action with selected parents preserved -[ ] add a group from context with parents preserved -[ ] filters
+-[ ] add a row from external action with selected parents preserved -[ ] filters
 -[ ] control visibility at group level
 -[ ] control visibility at individual level
--[ ] reorganize with DnD
+-[ ] refactor and clean up